Stochastic dynamics of granular hopper flows: a configurational mode controls the stability of clogs

-\revise{Our goal is to identify a minimal set of macroscopic state variables that determine the collective flow dynamics of the granular material.
+Our goal is to identify a minimal set of macroscopic state variables that determine the collective flow dynamics of the granular material.
 This approach is similar to modeling gasses with pressure and temperature or identifying a reaction coordinate for chemical reactions~\cite{hanggi1990reaction}.
 Previous work has shown that granular materials have fluctuations driven by multiplicative noise~\cite{claudin1998models,clark2012particle,clark2014collisional,behringer2014statistical}.
-In the context of hopper flows, multiplicative noise is also essential for modeling clogs, \textit{i.e.} an absorbing state of the dynamics.} Following established techniques for modeling systems with absorbing states~\cite{Grinstein1996Phase,Munoz1997Survival}, the flow rate fluctuates according to Langevin dynamics with multiplicative noise.
-To distinguish the pause and clog states, we introduce a hidden variable coupled to the flow rate.
-The instantaneous flow rate normalized by the weight of a large particle, $x= W/m_L$, evolves according to,
+In the context of hopper flows, multiplicative noise is also essential for modeling clogs, \textit{i.e.} an absorbing state of the dynamics. \revise{Following established studies on} systems with absorbing states~\cite{Grinstein1996Phase,Munoz1997Survival}, \revise{we model the flow rate fluctuations }using Langevin dynamics with multiplicative noise.

+\revise{Dynamics for the flow rate alone are not enough to explain pausing and intermittency.
+Without additional degrees of freedom there are only permenant clogs: it extremely unlikely that the system will spend a long duration at the absorbing state but eventually escape.
+Thus, modeling the flow rate dynamics reveals the existence of a hidden mode that is coupled to the flow rate but not directly measured by observing a flow-rate trajectory.
+This hidden variable is a coarse-grained representation of additional grain degrees of freedom beyond the flow rate itself.
+As we demonstrate later, the hidden mode represents configurational degrees of freedom that determine clog stability: whether a hopper with no flow remains clogged permanently or will restart spontaneously.}